Bede – N8-CIR GPU Cluster

 Requesting access

-Users running multi-GPU codes that can scale up to multi-node usage, or users who wish to develop and test such codes can request access to bede by following the instructions at the N8-CIR Bede project registration page.
-This asks for some brief details about your project.
+This asks for some brief details about the project.
 Access to Bede is on a per-project basis so that jobs run on the system are accounted in the correct project.
-The project PI should make the project registration and then login accounts on bede can be set up for anyone working on that project.
+The project PI should make the project registration.
+Then, login accounts on Bede can be set up for anyone working on that project.

 If you would like to discuss your application before submitting it, please email manchester-bede-support@n8cir.org.uk and we’ll be in touch.